SuslikV/oxy_p/README.md

 # The name meaning
 "Oxy_p" stands for "**OXY**gen saturation and **P**ulse monitor".
-Fist letter is capital (in most cases).
+First letter is capital (in most cases).
 Pronounce "`äksə-pi".

 # Why?
 It was designed to be part of some trashy DIY YouTube video.